8 Best French Cult Films

 Find it on: Prime Video, Apple TV

-By another famous New Wave director, Alain Resnais, the filmmaking is beautiful to experience, and the plot is perfectly crafted such that it will raise plenty of questions.
+By another famous New Wave director, Alain Resnais, the filmmaking is beautiful to experience, and the plot is perfectly crafted to raise questions, intrigue, and suspense, while letting the viewer select their own interpretation.

-While you might feel inspired to learn more French out of a desire to understand this one better, this one remains an enigma to most.
+While you might feel inspired to learn more French out of a desire to understand this one better, that may not help you much, but follow whatever works to keep your passion for the language alive.

 6. “Les diaboliques” (Diabolique)